zsurka/zsurka.github.io/krrunchy/architecture.md

 3. Docker for containerization
 4. Apache Kafka for event bus
 5. Angular for the web client
-6. Postman and REST-Assured for API testing
+6. REST-Assured for API testing
 7. Android for Mobile Client
+8. API Gateway (yet to be finalized)

+## Tools
+1. Eclipse IDE for Springboot development.
+2. Postman for API testing

 ## Microservices